 Explore Dayton's national park on a ranger guided bicycle tour -a mode of transportation connected with the Wright brothers.
 Hear stories about the people and places that helped to make Dayton the birthplace of aviation.
 Visit the homes of Orville Wright and Paul Laurence Dunbar or learn about the history of Wright-Patterson Air Force Base.

 Visit the post-1914 home of Orville, Milton, and Katherine Wright.
-Learn about life with the Wright family, and Orville's guests and experiences in this historic home.
-This ride features some moderate hills so make sure your bicycle can shift gears with ease.
+Learn about life with the Wright family, and Orville's experiences in this historic home.
+This ride features some moderate hills so make sure your bicycle can shift gears.

 Other Important Information:

-- All participants must register at least seven days prior for weekend tours
+- All participants must register at least seven days prior to the start of each tour.

-- Plan on arriving fifteen minutes before each tour start for sign-in and orientation.
+- Plan on arriving twenty minutes before each tour start for sign-in and orientation.

 - Riders should be in good physical condition and feel comfortable shifting gears.

 - Inclement weather may cause tour cancellation.
-Huffman Prairie Flying Field may close
+Huffman Prairie may close

 without prior notice because it is located on an active military installation.